 If I think my preferred school will be oversubscribed, there is no point applying

-You should list your real preferences in your preferred order as demand for places changes every year.
+You should list your preferences in your preferred order (the order you which you want them considered) as demand for places changes every year.

 I am guaranteed a place at my local school even if I don't name it as a preference